tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

-Sphinx UDFs (User Defined Functions)
+Manticore UDFs (User Defined Functions)
 ------------------------------------

 Our expression engine can be extended with user defined functions, or